Skip To Main Content

 • reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety.

-The Victor Board of Education is committed to providing a safe and productive learning environment within its schools that promotes respect, dignity and equality.
 The Board recognizes that acts of discrimination, such as harassment, hazing and bullying, are detrimental to student learning and achievement.
 These behaviors interfere with the mission of the district to educate its students, and they disrupt the operation of the schools.
 Such behavior affects not only the students who are its targets but also those individuals who participate and witness such acts.

 To this end, the Board strictly prohibits all forms of discrimination, such as harassment, hazing and bullying on school property, on school buses, and at school sponsored events and/or activities whether occurring on or off campus.